nikitha108/Emission_project/Readme.md

 Now , the cleaned dataset i analysed further using SQL .
 In my project, I have used **PostgreSQL** in Visual code environment.
 I created the table using python **sqlalchemy** library .
 Then imported the data to the sql database through PgAdmin directly.

-After importing the data, I went on to do the analysis . some of them i have stated below and the entire sql can be found here : [Co2 EmisssionS Analysis]()
+After importing the data, I went on to do the analysis . some of them i have stated below and the entire sql can be found here : [Co2 Emisssion Analysis](https://github.com/nikitha108/Emission_project/blob/main/Co2%20emissions%20Analysis.sql)

 1. Total Co2 Analysis per year to see how it changes over time